May 19, 2011

 The Catacombs

-was in the Restaurant
+was in the basement of the Restaurant

 Sanborn Insurance Fire Map